Quickly exit this site by pressing the Escape key Leave this site

 Is our use of Stop and Search in Basingstoke proportionate?

-The latest data shows a black person is 3.3 times more likely to be stopped in Basingstoke, while a person of mixed race is 2.3 times more likely.
+The data from quarter one of 2024-25 shows a black person is 2.1 times more likely to be stopped compared to a white person, while a person of mixed heritage is 2 times more likely.

 Understanding people's views and experiences of Stop and Search is incredibly important to us, and we know there are concerns about how fairly it is used, as well as those who support its use.